Why a Compression Bra Is Better Than a Sports Bra After Breast Surgery

 Amoena’s new compression bras come in a range of options to meet the needs of different surgical procedures – from mastectomy and lumpectomy to reconstruction.
 This makes it easier to select the right bra for the levels of comfort, support and compression appropriate for the surgery.
 It’s also important to bear in mind different patients’ tolerance levels: if you can reduce the pressure slightly to meet her needs, a woman may be more likely to keep using the bra.

-These bras have seamless cups that fit sizes AA to E, front closure, adjustable padded straps, wide underband, anatomical design, special panels to help with lymphatic drainage, and the option to add a compression belt.
-They are easy to fit – only the underbust size needs to be measured, and they offer the right amount of stability and support, as well as ensuring optimal lymphatic drainage.
+These bras have seamless cups that fit sizes AA to G, front closure, adjustable padded straps, wide underband, anatomical design, special panels to help with lymphatic drainage, and the option to add a compression belt.
+They are easy to fit – only the underbust size needs to be measured – and they offer the right amount of stability and support, as well as ensuring optimal lymphatic drainage.
 The bras are easy to put on and the adjustable straps offer an excellent fit, as well as quick and easy access to the surgery site.

-Although sports bras are great for a workout, it’s clear that something designed to be worn at the gym just isn’t up to the essential role a post-operative bra plays in achieving that all-important ideal surgical result.
+Although sports bras are great for a workout, it’s clear that something designed to be worn at the gym just isn’t up to the essential role a post-surgical bra plays in achieving that all-important ideal surgical result.